AugurProject/augur-walkthrough/trading.md

 - [ ] The Open Order row should say `Cancel order for N shares of "Yes" at X ETH?` Where N is the quantity of your order and X is the price.
 - [ ] There should be a Yes and a No button on the right side of the open order row.
 - [ ] Click No. The ribbon should disappear and the open order row should return to what it looked like prior to clicking the Cancel button.
 - [ ] Click Cancel again, then click Yes to cancel the open order.
-Verify you are prompted to sign a transaction to cancel the order.
+Verify that you can submit the cancelation transaction successfully.

-Sign the transaction to cancel the order.
 Once succesfully complete:

 *Verify:*
 - [ ] the order has been removed from the open order table, and our positions/orders table is empty again.
 - [ ] The order has been removed from the orderbook chart
 - [ ] The Outcome bar shows `--` across the board again except for the LAST value which should be equal to 0.5
 - [ ] You should have been refunded ETH that was originally taken from placing the order.
+This should display both in the core stats bar and on the Account page.

 With Account 1 still, place another BUY Order.
 You can use whatever values you want to test with, but for the sake of the walk through I'm going to use an example of 10 shares for 0.5 ETH.